jamesplease/redux-resource/docs/introduction/core-concepts.md

 - `FAILED`: the request was unsuccessful
 - `SUCCEEDED`: the request was successful

+When you use Resourceful Redux, the status of **every** CRUD operation that you make in your application is stored in your application's state tree.

-In Resourceful Redux, each individual resource has a request status for each of the four CRUD operations associated with it.
-This information is the default meta that you get for each resource.
-If you had one resource with an ID of 24, then your metadata will start off looking like this:
+For requests that target specific resources by their ID, the request status will be associated with those resources.
+So if you had one resource with an ID of 24, then your metadata for that resource will start off looking like this:

 ```js
 {